-The stand-alone API analyzes pages in a self-contained, "headless" browser after scripting has been applied - full DOM analysis of a rendered web page!
-It supports all features of the WAVE API Specification, plus the ability to capture full-page screenshots, define customized viewport sizes (handy for checking mobile responsive breakpoints), support pass-through authentication, etc.
+The stand-alone API analyzes pages in a self-contained, "headless" Chrome browser after scripting has been applied - full DOM analysis of a rendered web page!
+It supports all features of the WAVE API Specification, plus the following powerful features:

 Being an API, there will likely be programming requirements for integration with your infrastructure.
 It's very customizable and expandable.

 Not interested in building a system around the API?
 No worries!
-We provide several open source tools that use the API for general site analysis and reporting - such as a simple script for generating an easy-to-use spreadsheet of WAVE items for your entire site.
+We provide several tools that use the API for general site analysis and reporting - such as a simple script for generating an easy-to-use spreadsheet of WAVE items for your entire site.
 This can provide a very cost-effective way of regularly auditing your site, with almost no technical or programming requirements.
 If you want full enterprise-level reporting out-of-the-box, check out Pope Tech.

 Yep, that's it!
 The API will run on very minimal hardware (minimum 1CPU, 1GB memory, and 100MB storage), though will run faster and support more simultaneous requests with higher specs - particularly processor speed.
 The vast majority of API processing time is in downloading the web page.
-Simply upload the API files to an web site directory on your server, set a couple file/folder permissions, change a few configuration variables in one file, and you're up and running in minutes.
-The WAVE Stand-alone API runs on Windows, Mac, or Linux.
-There are no scripts to run, no complex dependencies, no npm packages.
+Simply upload the API files to a web site directory on your server, set a couple file/folder permissions, install a few dependencies, change a few configuration variables in one file, and you're up and running in minutes.
+The WAVE Stand-alone API runs on Linux, Mac, or Windows.
 To upgrade, you simply upload new files.
-If you want to use the provided API reporting tools, you have an option of storing site accessibility data in a MySQL database or a CSV file.

 |Version||API Requests||Domains||Installations||Data Distribution||Annual License Fee|